 And there are diversities of activities, but it is the same God who works all in all.

 The third category of “diversities” is “activities.”
 The word “activities” means effects and literally has the idea of what is worked out or energized.
 This word in Greek (energemata – energizing) means manifestations of the Spirit’s power as over against human power.
 This is operational power.
 God empowers the effect.
-As with gifts and ministries, God gives different effects or results to ministry.
+As with gifts and ministries, God gives different effects or results in ministry.
 There are different results from the use of gifts.
 God gives some ministries more fruit than others.
 Ministries to Muslims do not have the same fruit as other ministries.

 It is the “same God,” that is, God the Father who works “all in all.”
 God works all the gifts in all persons.